ARYAN-SIDH/ARYAN-SIDH/README.md

 ## Experience
 ### Data Science Intern -
 - Spearheaded Retention and Churn Analysis through cohort analysis charts, providing actionable insights into user behavior over time.
+Managed data on new users, returning users, and churned users.
-- Executed A/B testing initiatives to optimize app interface design, resulting in a 10% increase in user engagement and a 15% improvement in retention rates.
+- Executed A/B testing initiatives to optimize app interface design.
+Performed statistical analyses to determine the significance of observed differences in average user time spent on the app.
-- Utilized machine learning algorithms for user behavior analysis.
+- Utilized machine learning algorithms to analyze user behavior and preferences, employed RandomizedPCA for efficient approximation of principal components, and applied kernel transformations to uncover non-linear boundaries, resulting in a 10% increase in user engagement and a 15% improvement in retention rates.

 ### Time Series Analyst Intern -
 - Implemented a dynamic content delivery scheduling system based on time series analysis, resulting in a 15% increase in user engagement during peak hours.